copticsoldier/Isolation-Forest-Anomaly-Detection/README.md

 # Isolation-Forest-Anomaly-Detection
-This application allows to check for anomalous rows in a CSV using the isolation forest algorithm in the scikit-learn python package.
+This application allows the user to discover anomalous rows in a CSV using the isolation forest anomaly detection algorithm in the scikit-learn python package.